snipsco/snips-nlu/docs/source/dataset.rst

 The better your training data is, and the more accurate your NLU engine will be.
-Thus, it is worth spending a bit of time to create a dataset that corresponds well to your use case.
+Thus, it is worth spending a bit of time to create a dataset that matches well your use case.

 Snips NLU accepts two different dataset formats.
 The first one, which relies on YAML, is the preferred option if you want to create or edit a dataset